idavis/idavis.github.io/_posts/2019-07-16-jetson-containers-introduction.md

 title: "Jetson Containers - Introduction"
 date: 2019-07-16 6:00
 published: true
-categories: jetson moby docker jax xavier nano tx2 iot
+categories: jetson docker jax xavier nano tx2 iot
 ---
 # Introduction

 The unit of deployment has been moving toward containers, and IoT isn't exempt.
-Developing containerized workloads for Jetson, NVIDIA's AI at the edge IoT product suite, devices requires several components:
+Developing containerized workloads for Jetson devices, NVIDIA's AI at the edge IoT product suite, requires several components:

  - Linux for Tegra (Linux4Tegra, L4T): a package providing a bootloader, customized Linux kernel, drivers, flashing utilities, and sample file systems (this is more but out of scope for this introduction)
   - JetPack: The Jetson SDKs which bundle cuDNN, CUDA Toolkit, TensorRT, VisionWorks, GStreamer, and OpenCV